-You will receive 250-500 words of feedback specifically about your manuscript in a word doc or pdf.
-I will complete a general questionnaire targeting the above elements of the story, or if you prefer, I will answer up to 30 of your own selected questions.
-The questionnaire answers will count as part of the 250-500 word feedback guarantee.
+You will receive at least 1000 words of feedback specifically about your manuscript in a word doc or pdf.
+Or if you prefer, I will complete a general questionnaire targeting the above elements of the story, up to 30 of your own selected questions.
+The questionnaire answers will count as part of the 1000 word feedback guarantee.

 Please note: I do not provide paid or unpaid book reviews or blurbs.

 (with a $50 minimum fee)[Please do not submit more than 5 short stories per project request.]